|180 Ways to Walk the Recognition Talk|

 |The Role of Training in Improving the Recruitment and Retention of Direct-Care Workers in Long-Term Care|

-This paper discusses training as a strategy to reduce turnover among direct care workers and combat high vacancy.
+This paper reviews the training that was being received by DSPs at the time, and suggested it as a strategy to reduce turnover and combat high vacancy rates.

 |Training TANF recipients and low-income populations for long-term care paraprofessional jobs|